alehander92/charisma/README.md

 The language:

   A very simple ruby-like language, the minimal set of features needed to demonstrate dependent types

 The plan:

     * A parser
-        Either manually or write a little parser-combinators library for Pseudo
+        use a little parser-combinators library for Pseudo

     * A type checker